Accedo-Global-Solutions/accedo-control-sdk-js/README.md

 ```

 ## Examples
-Below are a few examples, refer to `examples-es6.js` for more of them that you can run yourself (clone this repo then execute `npm run example`).
+Below are a few examples, refer to `example-node.js` for more of them that you can run yourself (clone this repo then execute `node example-node.js`).

 ### Create an AppGrid client instance